 Moreover, if the impulsive move is a bearish one, then trading put options after the b-d trend line is broken is not really the best idea as price should not go much further.
 Or, depending on the time frame the triangle is forming, SELL orders/PUT options may be required but with a short expiration date and then hedging the account with bigger expiration date CALL options would be the way to go.

-Binary options trading with patterns like triangle is extremely rewarding as being able to identify a triangular formation that respect all the rules gives the trader a competitive advantage ahead of markets.
+Trading forex with patterns like triangle is extremely rewarding as being able to identify a triangular formation that respect all the rules gives the trader a competitive advantage ahead of markets.
 The most important thing of them all is the fact that all waves in a triangular formation are corrective and this means that understanding corrective waves will lead to a better understanding of triangular formations.

 Concrete examples are to be found out by watching the two videos we included in the article.